 Vosges - Prelude

 By planning everything while I was being warm and indoors, it was easy to motivate myself and not think too much about the cold and hardship I was getting myself into.
 My original plan was to go to the Eifel in Germany, but as snow wasn't guaranteed there I went to the Vosges in France instead.
-I will travel there using the night train to Basel and from there a normal one to Thann.
-From there I plan to walk north for ~10 days before taking a train back home.
+I would travel there using the night train to Basel and then a regular one to Thann.
+From there I planned to walk north for ~10 days before taking a train back home.